Welcome to the Social Development Lab

 behavior and adjustment problems in young children.

-research is federally funded by
+early childhood.
+Some of our past research was federally funded by

 the EUNICE KENNEDY